Antalyse/simple-knowledge-base-AI/README.md

+# Simple Knowledge Base AI
-# Local RAG API (Flask + Ollama + LangChain)
+Simple Knowledge Base AI is a lightweight, local RAG API (Flask + Ollama + LangChain).

-This project provides a simple, privacy-focused **Retrieval-Augmented Generation (RAG)** API that allows you to "chat" with your own documents and data sources without sending sensitive information to a cloud service.
+It provides a simple, privacy-focused **Retrieval-Augmented Generation (RAG)** API that allows you to "chat" with your own documents and data sources without sending sensitive information to a cloud service.
 It leverages **Ollama** to run Large Language Models (LLMs) locally, **LangChain** for orchestration, and **ChromaDB** as the vector store for persistent memory.

 ## 🌟 Features